lyrasis/aspace-repo-move-tools/README.md

 (in the example source repository id 4 is imported into destination repository id 2)._

-Records should be created in the local repository.
+Records should have been created in the local repository.